mrandri19/cyclone/README.md

 Another interesting option would be to use a [feature store](https://www.featurestore.org/).

-- Use DAG scheduler such as Airflow instead of custom application (brain) for retraining and redeploying
+### Use a workflow management platform for training and deployment

+Currently the training service (i.e.`cyclone-brain-vm`) runs a custom python web server.
+This server listens for grafana webhook alerts and re-runs the training and deployment steps.
+A more solid solution would involve using a product such as Apache Airflow, in order to run command DAGs.
+This will also help us scale to multiple models, as well as multiple workers.

+### Other

+Many other improvements could be made, here we name a few without delving into details

-- Reduce loop latency by speeding up docker container building or by restricing model families and only updating parameters
+- Reduce loop latency by speeding upDdocker container building or by restricing model families and only updating parameters

 - Model, data, inference lineage and observability.
-See mltrace and DVC.
+Using tools such as [mltrace](https://github.com/loglabs/mltrace) and [DVC](https://dvc.org/).

 - Distributed training, distributed image building (Cloud build)

-- Declarative deployment (Terraform?
-Docker swarm?
-Kubernetes?, Infrastracture as Code)
+- Declarative deployment (Terraform/Docker swarm/Kubernetes, Infrastracture as Code)

 ## Lessons learned